Fringe Programme Style Guide

 learnt or learned?
 Learnt is traditionally British so if you're

+learned.
 Otherwise your audience might think you can't spell.

 licenceis the noun